MIRO-UCLouvain/RT-Model-Card/README.md

 ## Features

+- **Open Access**: All content is freely accessible to promote transparency and collaboration.
+- **Standardized Structure**: Model cards follow a consistent 6-section format, making them easy to compare and interpret.
+- **Full Pipeline Transparency**: Provides details on the entire workflow, including pre-processing, learning architecture, and post-processing steps.
+- **Task-Specific Adaptability**: When creating a new model card, users select from four tasks (Segmentation, Dose prediction, Image-to-image translation, or Other).
+Based on the chosen task, the card dynamically displays the relevant task-specific fields to be filled in.
+- **Versioning Support**: Built-in fields allow tracking of updates to both the model and its documentation.
+- **Evaluation & Commissioning**: Supports multiple evaluation forms for different datasets or clinical institutions, with clear distinction between research evaluation and clinical commissioning.
+- **Supporting Materials Integration**: Attach or reference figures, tables, and appendices without cluttering the main document.
+- **Digital Prototype Tool**: Online platform that guides users with recommendations, interactive fields, and structured workflows.
+- **Flexible Export Options**: Download model cards in multiple formats (.json, .pdf, .md, .zip) for sharing and archival purposes.
+- **Progress Tracking**: Built-in warning system highlights required fields that are missing or incomplete.
+- **Community-Driven Development**: Encourages feedback, edits, and contributions from the Radiation Therapy and AI community.
+- **Regulatory Awareness**: Aligned with regulatory principles (e.g., EU MDR), while clarifying it does not replace official requirements.

 ## Contributing

-We welcome contributions from the community to help us maintain and expand the Radiotherapy Model Card Writing Tool.
+We welcome contributions from the community to help us maintain and expand the RadioTherapy Model Card Writing Tool.
 Whether you're a clinician, researcher, industry professional, or AI enthusiast, your contributions can make a significant impact.

 To get started, please review our [Contributing Guide](CONTRIBUTING.md) for guidelines and best practices.

-## Requirements
 ## Documentation

 - **[Contributing Guide](CONTRIBUTING.md)** - How to contribute to the project